Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Background

-To demonstrate the limitations of diagonal SSMs for state tracking in FSAs, it suffices to consider FSAs with group structure in their state transitions.
+To demonstrate the limitations of various SSMs structures for state tracking in automata, it suffices to consider automata with group structure in their state transitions.
 The transformation group~\citep{straubing_book} of such an automaton is then the algebraic group of invertible state-to-state mappings with function composition as a binary operation\footnote{A more complete background on algebra and results on SSM expressivity is provided in Appendix~\ref{app:background}.}.
 For conciseness, we equate such automata with their transformation group, thus saying, for instance, \emph{solvable automaton.}

 Through a circuit complexity argument, \cite{merrill_illusion_2024} showed that non-solvable automata cannot be emulated using bounded-depth logarithmic precision diagonal time-variant SSMs, providing an upper bound on their expressivity.
-Through an explicit construction~\cite{sarrof2024expressivecapacitystatespace} demonstrate that all solvable automata can be emulated using finite-precision complex-valued diagonal time-variant SSMs, although the depth of the SSM stack exhibits a non-trivial dependence on the complexity of the automaton.
+Through an explicit construction~\cite{sarrof2024expressivecapacitystatespace} demonstrate that all solvable automata can be emulated using finite-precision complex-valued diagonal time-variant SSMs, although the depth of the SSM stack exhibits a non-trivial dependence on the complexity of the FSA.
 Concretely, the SSM stack depth is proportional to the Krohn-Rhodes complexity of the transformation group~\cite{margolis_2024_decidability}.
-A more recent family of time-variant SSM models utilizes (products of) DPLR transition matrices~\cite{grazzi2024unlocking,peng_2025_rwkv, siems_2025_deltaproduct}.
-While such matrices enable the emulation of any FSA, the necessary SSM depth is again proportional to the Krohn-Rhodes complexity of the automaton's transformation group~\cite{siems_2025_deltaproduct}.
+A more recent family of time-variant SSM models utilizes diagonal plus low-rank (DPLR) transition matrices~\cite{grazzi2024unlocking,peng_2025_rwkv, siems_2025_deltaproduct}.
+While such matrices enable the emulation of any FSA, the necessary model depth is either a function of the automaton's structure, or the model requires exponentially large linear layers~\cite{siems_2025_deltaproduct}.
 In contrast, unstructured SSMs~\cite{terzic2025sdssm, walker_2025_structured} enable the emulation of any $N$-state FSA using a single layer, a state size of $N$ and a readout size $N \times N$.
 However, they scale poorly with the state size.
-An overview of all of the statements is provided in Table~\ref{tab:ssm_fsa_tracking_expressivity}.
+For an overview of the results, see Table~\ref{tab:ssm_fsa_tracking_expressivity}.